 - Blood in your urine — Unless it’s that time of the month, then it’s harder to tell.

-- Back pain around your kidney area — your flank area
+- Back pain around your kidney area — your flank and lower back area

-- Fever — usually only when it starts to get really bad, or heads to your kidneys.
+- Fever — usually only when a high fever starts to get really bad, or heads to your kidneys.
 This can be super miserable.
 Don’t miss my full post all about fever.

-**All of these can also be a sign of a kidney stone.
+**All of these UTI symptoms can also be signs of a kidney stone.
 However, they are treated differently.
 Kidney stones are not an infection and are treated differently.

-- Call your doctor – see if you can just bring in a urine sample for them to test.
-A lot of doctors are going to probably want to see you, so you can also buy urine testing strips on Amazon if you get frequent UTI’s (they are the same strips we use in the office, and it’s easy to tell the results).
-This would be extra good to use along with see a doctor online — you could have the test results and call in to see what they recommend.
+Call your doctor – see if you can just bring in a urine sample for them for a urine test.
+A lot of doctors are going to probably want to see you for a physical exam, so you can also buy urine testing strips on Amazon if you get recurrent UTIS (they are the same strips we use in the office, and it’s easy to tell the results).
 Unfortunately most actual CURES of a UTI do need to be prescribed by your provider.

-- Drink more water.
+Drink more water.
 It doesn’t make sense.
-Sometimes it burns so bad when you pee — but the more you DON’T drink the WORSE it is.
+Sometimes it burns so bad when you pee — but the more you DON’T drink plenty of water the WORSE it is.
 You want to keep flushing out the kidneys and bladder to keep everything healthy.

-- Over the counter relief is available.
+Over the counter relief is available.
 I haven’t tried it, so I am not sure if it works as well as Pyridium, but I have heard good things about this one.
 That’s what my doctor recommends.
 Either way, you shouldn’t let a festering UTI go.
 You really do need to see a doctor and get on something.
-If it goes to your kidneys it can be really bad and make you really sick (possibly with long-term consequences, your kidneys are very important).
+If it goes to your kidneys it can be really bad and make you really sick (possibly with long-term consequences and health conditions, your kidneys are very important).

-Either way, if you think you have a UTI I am sorry.
+Either way, if you have any symptoms of a bladder infection and think you have a UTI I am sorry.
 They are miserable.
 A few final thoughts:

 Don’t take some leftover antibiotics for a UTI.
 It gets different antibiotics and needs a long enough time-frame to totally get rid of it — otherwise, it will come back with vengeance (not good).

-IF you only have burning when you pee — it could just be irritation around your urethra (that’s the hole where the urine comes out).
-So, you might want a peek to see if it is just irritation.
-Something like Bag Balm can help the skin area (although you should never put anything UP your urethra unless directed to do so by your doctor.
+IF you only have burning on your skin when you pee — it could just be irritation around your urethra (that’s the hole where the urine comes out).
+Ask your provider if there is anything he can recommend for that.

-One final reminder that you REALLY need to see a healthcare provider for a UTI.
+One final reminder that you REALLY need to see a healthcare provider for any type of UTI.
 It’s not something to mess around with.
 Can I say that enough?

-I hope you found this post helpful — be sure to grab my #1 essential oil mix that cures a lot of our family’s ailments, and check out my other health tips beolw that:
+I hope you found this post helpful — be sure to grab my #1 essential oil mix that cures a lot of our family’s ailments: